fizzmore/fizzmore.github.io/_posts/2022-11-30-interest_rate.md

         <img src="{% link assets/images/fed_rate.png %}" alt="" />
     </span>
 </div>
 As you can observe from the historical fed rate, it started to hike since March of 2022 when Federal Reserve focused on inflation.
+Before 2022, Fed rate remained very low (near zero) due to slow enconomic condition before pre-pandemmic and during pandemic.
-When the interviewer asked about the first 25 basis point (0.25%) interest rate hike, Federal Reserve Chair Jerome Powell quoted as follows:
+When the interviewer asked about the first 25 basis point (0.25%) interest rate hike on March of 2022, Federal Reserve Chair Jerome Powell quoted as follows:

 > as we raise interest rates, that should gradually slow down demand for the interest-sensitive parts of the economy.
 And so what we would see is